krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 When we look at a Kanban board, we see a point-in-time snapshot of where tasks are at that moment—but not how they got there.
-And by the time we read a summary report of how many tasks were finished and how long they took to go through the process on average, much of the history of the system that produced those measurements has been lost.
+And by the time we read a summary report of how many tasks were finished and how long they took to go through the process, much of the history of the system that produced those measurements has been lost.
 They become mere descriptive statistics about the system at a point in time.
 That makes it hard to reason about *why* those measurements are the way they are.

-In software development, each task often has a distinct history—different
-from other tasks present at the same time.
-Losing history makes it hard to
-reason about the interactions between tasks and how they impact the global behavior of the process.
+In software development, workflows are path-dependent: each task often has a distinct history—different from other tasks present at the same time.
+Losing history makes it hard to reason about the interactions between tasks and how they impact the global behavior of the process.

 This problem is not unique to task work.
 Similar problems exist in almost all areas of business analysis that rely primarily on event models and descriptive